Skip to main content

 Why Standardized Metrics Fail the Individual

-The core of the issue from a clinical perspective is the reliance of on standardized health metrics.
+The core of the issue from a clinical perspective is the reliance of many wellness programs on standardized health metrics.
 These programs often use benchmarks for Body Mass Index (BMI), blood pressure, or cholesterol levels to determine rewards.
 Such a one-size-fits-all approach fails to account for the vast biological diversity among individuals.

 Your body’s unique genetic makeup, your specific hormonal status, your age, and your underlying medical history all create a physiological context that a simple number cannot capture.